-In a fixed mindset, individuals believe they have a fixed number of skills that are static in nature and thus cannot change.
+In a fixed mindset, individuals believe they have a fixed number of skills that are static and thus cannot change.
 These people are highly aware of their current level of intelligence and focus on leveraging them to get the job done.
-They rarely take the efforts to develop and improve their existing skill set to become a better version of themselves.
+They rarely take the efforts to develop and improve their existing skillset to become a better version of themselves, as their appetite for risk-taking is limited.
 For them, they are already the best possible versions of themselves.
 It makes them think they can get all the work done based on their talent alone and hence minimal efforts will be required.
-This is harmful in the long run as it prevents their ability to grow, develop and learn new skills.
+This is harmful in the long run as it prevents their natural ability to grow, develop and learn new skills.

 What is a growth mindset?

-Conversely, in a growth mindset, individuals understand that all their learning and intelligence has tremendous scope for improvement and can significantly increase with time and experience.
-Once they realize that they have more scope for improvement, they take more efforts to reach greater heights.
+Conversely, in a growth mindset, individuals understand that all their learning and intelligence have tremendous scope for improvement and can significantly increase with time and experience.
+Once they realize that they have more scope for improvement, they take more effort to reach greater heights.

-An individual with a growth mindset will take it upon self to make sure all tasks are initiated and completed within time.
+An individual with a growth mindset will take it upon themself to make sure all tasks are initiated and completed within time.
 They do not see failure as an obstacle but rather view it as an opportunity to develop their skills further.
-Organizations need to cultivate a culture that encourages employees to develop a growth mindset.
+Companys need to cultivate a learning culture that encourages employees to develop a growth mindset.